There is no Perfect Cuboid: Introduction

 \section{Introduction}

-An Euler brick is formed when a parallel piped has edges and face diagonals which are all integer.
-A perfect cuboid is an Euler brick which also has an integer internal diagonal.
-Sharipov[5] states that this problem was first mentioned by Paul Halckle some 300 years ago.
-Although many Euler bricks have been shown to exist, no simple proof has been found of the none existence of the perfect cuboid.
-Proofs have been found by Aleshkevich [1] and Maiti [3] but due to the complexity of the proofs their acceptance is in conjecture.
-This simple, succinct proof shows that by replacing the integers in the perfect cuboid with the Euclidean substitutions for deriving all the Pythagorean triples[2] an integer solution is not possible.
+A perfect cuboid is formed when an Euler brick whose edges and face diagonals are all integers also has an integer internal diagonal.
+The problem is to find a perfect cuboid or prove that one cannot exist.
+Sharipov[2] states that this problem was first mentioned by Paul Halcke[1] some 300 years ago.
+Although many Euler bricks have been shown to exist, no perfect cuboid has yet been found.
+In this simple proof we show that the internal diagonal of the Euler brick cannot be an odd integer and thus there is no perfect cuboid.

-Let the integers be the edges of the cuboid, the face diagonals and be the internal diagonal.
-The Pythagorean equations for the three equations relating the edges and the face diagonals are:
+It is known that two of the edges of the Euler brick are even and the other odd[3].
+Let the the edges of the cuboid be integers , the face diagonals be and the internal diagonal be . is a positive integer and .
+Then the three equations relating the edges and diagonals respectively are: